Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Experiments

-\paragraph{Bridge entity representation appears more clearly for the query types with higher latent composability.} Figure~\ref{fig:patchscopes_summary} shows the experimental results using Patchscopes~\citep{Ghandeharioun2024-lm} following \citet{Biran2024-gw} for Mistral 7B v0.3, which examines whether the model constructs latent representations of the bridge entity (e.g., \textify{1984} for \textify{the year Scarlett Johansson was born}) and the answer entity (e.g., \textify{United States}) during multi-hop query processing.
-The result shows that latent bridge entity representations are clearly constructed more often for the type of queries with higher latent composability (queries with country-type bridge entity).
-Figure~\ref{fig:patchscopes} in Appendix~\ref{sec:patchscopes} shows that the bridge entity representation appears more clearly than the answer entity, suggesting that LLMs struggle more with second-hop reasoning (finding the final answer) than first-hop reasoning (identifying the bridge entity).
+\paragraph{Latent representation of the bridge entity appears more often for query types with higher latent composability.} We perform an experiment using Patchscopes~\citep{Ghandeharioun2024-lm} following \citet{Biran2024-gw} using Mistral 7B v0.3, which examines whether the model constructs latent representations of the bridge entity (e.g., \textify{1984}) for its descriptive mention (\textify{the year Scarlett Johansson was born}) encountered during multi-hop query processing.
+Figure~\ref{fig:patchscopes_summary} shows how often the hidden states at the last token of the descriptive mention taken from different layers (y-axis) generate the bridge entity when patched into appropriate contexts at different layers (x-axis), for the queries with country/year-type bridge entities where both single hop facts are known by the model.
+The bridge entity is generated more often (which suggests that the latent bridge entity representations are constructed more often) for the queries with higher latent composability (queries with country-type bridge entities).
+Details are in \S\ref{sec:patchscopes}.\looseness-1

 \paragraph{Emergence of latent multi-hop reasoning during pretraining.} Our analysis of OLMo 7B's intermediate checkpoints (557 checkpoints from 1K to 557K pretraining steps) shows that for a subset of prompts, OLMO first learns to predict the single-hop answers, and then begins to correctly answer the respective multi-hop query.
 Figure~\ref{fig:olmo_success} illustrates one such case.
 This set is small: 12 out of 13 cases where the model successfully performs multi-hop reasoning at a point, among 110 cases where the model is correct on both single-hop facts at some point and the model is not likely to be guessing the answer at any point during pretraining.
 That said, for OLMo, we have access to all the pretraining sequences in order and can hence guarantee that head entities have not been seen together with the answer entities in any of the pretraining sequences.
 Together with our other filtering to reduce the probability that answers can be correct by chance and guesswork, this indicates that even a small model like OLMo 7B can perform some level of latent reasoning, albeit only occasionally.
-More details of the experiment are provided in Appendix~\ref{sec:olmo}.
+More details of the experiment are provided in \S\ref{sec:olmo}.